Hans-Georg Gadamer: Philosophical hermeneutics and Truth and Method

-As a result of Martin Heidegger's temporal analysis of human existence, Gadamer argued that people have a so-called historically-effected consciousness (wirkungsgeschichtliches Bewußtsein), and that they are embedded in the particular history and culture that shaped them.
+As a result of Martin Heidegger's temporal analysis of human existence, Gadamer argued that people have a so-called historically affected consciousness (wirkungsgeschichtliches Bewußtsein), and that they are embedded in the particular history and culture that shaped them.
 However the historical consciousness is not an object over and against our existence, but "a stream in which we move and participate, in every act of understanding."
 Therefore, people do not come to any given thing without some form of preunderstanding established by this historical stream.
 The tradition in which an interpreter stands establishes "prejudices" that affect how he or she will make interpretations.
 For Gadamer, these prejudices are not something that hinders our ability to make interpretations, but are both integral to the reality of being, and "are the basis of our being able to understand history at all."
 Gadamer criticized Enlightenment thinkers for harboring a "prejudice against prejudices".

 For Gadamer, interpreting a text involves a fusion of horizons (Horizontverschmelzung).
-Both the text and the interpreter find themselves within a particular historical tradition, or "horizon."
+Both the text and the interpreter find themselves within a particular historical tradition, or "horizon".
 Each horizon is expressed through the medium of language, and both text and interpreter belong to and participate in history and language.
 This "belongingness" to language is the common ground between interpreter and text that makes understanding possible.
 As an interpreter seeks to understand a text, a common horizon emerges.
 This fusion of horizons does not mean the interpreter now fully understands some kind of objective meaning, but is "an event in which a world opens itself to him."
 The result is a deeper understanding of the subject matter.